MUNEC-SNOW/Angular-wyMuxic/README.md

     npm start

 ## angular 模块化思想
-    +Use Appmodule to manage the Coremodule;
+   Use Appmodule to manage the Coremodule;

-    +Coremodule: As the root module for myself,other module only to put them in this module.It convienent for us to maintian modules;
+   Coremodule: As the root module for myself,other module only to put them in this module.It convienent for us to maintian modules;

-    +sharemodule: Put the generic component,module in it,other module can use it;
+   Sharemodule: Put the generic component,module in it,other module can use it;

-    +servicesmodule: Put all services module in it;
+   Servicesmodule: Put all services module in it;

-    +pagesmodule Put all pages in it(/home/login/rigister...)
+   Pagesmodule Put all pages in it(/home/login/rigister...)

-    +Modular design is recommended by Angular.io,This makes the project more clear and easy to maintain and manage；
+   Modular design is recommended by Angular.io,This makes the project more clear and easy to maintain and manage；

 ## 项目中的小坑
     +angular关于params 分页中的queryString应使用node 中的const queryString = require('query-string');